Glenn English Cooperative Leadership Foundation

-The Glenn English National Cooperative Leadership Foundation encourages educational advancement by awarding high education scholarships to eligible students.
+Since its inception in 2014, the Glenn English National Cooperative Leadership Foundation has awarded over $100,000 in scholarships to NRECA’s Electric Cooperative Youth Tour alumni.
+The foundation works to encourage educational advancement by awarding higher education scholarships to eligible students.

-• Winners are selected by our scholarship committee and announced after our summer board meeting in mid-July 2024.
+• The 2025 application cycle opens on March 3, 2025, and will close on May 4, 2025 at midnight ET.
+Winners are selected by our scholarship committee and announced after our summer board meeting in mid-July 2025.

-To be considered for the Youth Tour Alumni Scholarship, you must meet each the following requirements:
+To be considered for the Youth Tour Alumni Scholarship, you must meet each of the following requirements:

-• Be a former participant in NRECA’s Washington D.C.
-Youth Tour program.
+• Be a former participant in NRECA’s Electric Cooperative Youth Tour program.

 • Have received academic credits equal to at least one year of college.